Preparing for grandbaby

 Essential Items to Have on Hand

 • Diapering Supplies: Keep essentials like diapers, wipes, diaper cream, and a changing pad in a convenient spot.
 I am only recommending Millie Moon diapers for use at night time.
 My daughter and I agree on these for night time.
 They are very absorbent and non irritating.
 I have used all the other brands and I like some where my daughter prefers other brands.
+Diapers are an item that you need to try different brands and find the brands you like and work for your baby.
 Unless your grandchild is spending a great deal of time with you I recommend not buying in bulk.
 They grow so fast and you will be left with quite a few of the previous size diapers.

 • Feeding Essentials: If the parents plan to bottle-feed, have bottles, a bottle warmer, and cleaning supplies ready.
 For breastfeeding support, consider a nursing pillow for comfort.
 This bottle sterilizer is wonderful.
 After spending hours at the sink washing bottles this was a nice relief.